Fifth Third Bancorp Sells 30,656 Shares of Target Co. (NYSE:TGT)

-Fifth Third Bancorp lessened its stake in shares of Target Co.
-(NYSE:TGT – Get Rating) by 23.3% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 100,645 shares of the retailer’s stock after selling 30,656 shares during the quarter.
-Fifth Third Bancorp’s holdings in Target were worth $15,000,000 at the end of the most recent reporting period.
+Fifth Third Bancorp cut its stake in shares of Target Co.
+(NYSE:TGT – Get Rating) by 23.3% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 100,645 shares of the retailer’s stock after selling 30,656 shares during the period.
+Fifth Third Bancorp’s holdings in Target were worth $15,000,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also modified their holdings of the stock.
-Vanguard Group Inc. lifted its position in shares of Target by 0.8% during the 3rd quarter.
-Vanguard Group Inc. now owns 42,833,900 shares of the retailer’s stock worth $6,356,122,000 after buying an additional 358,425 shares during the period.
-State Street Corp raised its position in Target by 2.6% in the 3rd quarter.
-State Street Corp now owns 34,191,786 shares of the retailer’s stock valued at $5,073,719,000 after purchasing an additional 852,361 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA raised its position in Target by 20.7% in the 3rd quarter.
-Massachusetts Financial Services Co.
-MA now owns 8,177,540 shares of the retailer’s stock valued at $1,213,466,000 after purchasing an additional 1,401,559 shares during the last quarter.
-Fisher Asset Management LLC raised its position in Target by 122,068.9% in the 3rd quarter.
-Fisher Asset Management LLC now owns 4,793,906 shares of the retailer’s stock valued at $711,368,000 after purchasing an additional 4,789,982 shares during the last quarter.
-Finally, Arrowstreet Capital Limited Partnership raised its position in Target by 12.1% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 2,500,093 shares of the retailer’s stock valued at $530,570,000 after purchasing an additional 269,648 shares during the last quarter.
-Institutional investors own 78.86% of the company’s stock.
+Other hedge funds have also recently bought and sold shares of the company.
+Global Wealth Strategies & Associates bought a new position in shares of Target in the fourth quarter valued at approximately $27,000.
+Bell Investment Advisors Inc grew its stake in Target by 122.1% in the 3rd quarter.
+Bell Investment Advisors Inc now owns 191 shares of the retailer’s stock valued at $28,000 after purchasing an additional 105 shares during the period.
+Annapolis Financial Services LLC increased its position in shares of Target by 96.2% during the 3rd quarter.
+Annapolis Financial Services LLC now owns 206 shares of the retailer’s stock valued at $30,000 after purchasing an additional 101 shares during the last quarter.
+MADDEN SECURITIES Corp bought a new stake in shares of Target during the 4th quarter worth $30,000.
+Finally, Glassy Mountain Advisors Inc. purchased a new position in shares of Target in the 4th quarter worth about $32,000.
+78.86% of the stock is owned by hedge funds and other institutional investors.

 Insiders Place Their Bets

-In other Target news, insider Brian C. Cornell sold 35,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 14th.
+In other news, insider Brian C. Cornell sold 35,000 shares of the stock in a transaction dated Tuesday, March 14th.
 The stock was sold at an average price of $158.98, for a total transaction of $5,564,300.00.
-Following the transaction, the insider now owns 191,272 shares of the company’s stock, valued at $30,408,422.56.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Company insiders own 0.29% of the company’s stock.
+Following the transaction, the insider now directly owns 191,272 shares in the company, valued at approximately $30,408,422.56.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Corporate insiders own 0.29% of the company’s stock.

 Analyst Ratings Changes

-Several equities analysts have issued reports on the company.
-StockNews.com started coverage on Target in a research report on Thursday, March 16th.
-They issued a “hold” rating for the company.
-Cowen lowered their target price on Target from $210.00 to $200.00 and set an “outperform” rating for the company in a research note on Wednesday, February 15th.
-Sanford C. Bernstein assumed coverage on Target in a research note on Tuesday, December 6th.
-They set an “outperform” rating and a $190.00 price objective for the company.
-Morgan Stanley reaffirmed an “equal weight” rating and set a $155.00 price objective on shares of Target in a research note on Monday, February 13th.
-Finally, Credit Suisse Group lifted their price objective on Target from $160.00 to $170.00 and gave the stock a “neutral” rating in a research note on Wednesday, March 1st.
-Thirteen analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, Target presently has an average rating of “Moderate Buy” and an average price target of $181.69.
+A number of research firms recently issued reports on TGT.
+Morgan Stanley restated an “equal weight” rating and set a $155.00 price objective on shares of Target in a report on Monday, February 13th.
+Cowen lowered their price target on shares of Target from $210.00 to $200.00 and set an “outperform” rating on the stock in a report on Wednesday, February 15th.
+StockNews.com initiated coverage on Target in a research note on Thursday, March 16th.
+They issued a “hold” rating on the stock.
+Raymond James raised their target price on Target from $185.00 to $195.00 and gave the stock a “strong-buy” rating in a research report on Thursday, March 2nd.
+Finally, Robert W. Baird upped their price target on Target from $180.00 to $195.00 and gave the company an “outperform” rating in a research report on Wednesday, March 1st.
+Thirteen analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $181.69.

 Target Company Profile